 Discord and Diplomacy

 Global diplomacy today is more dynamic and fluid than at any time since the end of World War II.
-America’s withdrawal from Iraq and NATO’s efforts to leave Afghanistan come at a time when European unity is under threat and the global center of gravity is shifting to Asia.
-Moreover, alongside the rise of new world powers like China and India, regional players like Brazil, Nigeria, South Africa, and Turkey yearn for a higher profile in international affairs.
-And the search continues for a global financial architecture that takes account of the shift of economic might to emerging markets.
+Growing constraints on America’s ability to provide global leadership come at a time when European unity is under threat and the geopolitical center of gravity is shifting to Asia.
+Moreover, alongside the rise of new world powers like China and India, regional players like Brazil, Nigeria, South Africa, and Turkey yearn for a higher global profile, particularly in the world’s paramount international economic institutions.

-In such novel circumstances, the classic concept of collective security, which has helped to maintain peace for decades, is difficult to apply.
-Daily experience belies the assumption that all countries share an interest in maintaining peace, and that well-conceived institutions can mobilize the international community on its behalf – let alone to adopt global rules and governance on key issues, including nuclear proliferation.
+These circumstances have undermined the effectiveness of the collective security arrangements and multilateral organizations that helped to maintain peace and economic stability in the post-war decades.
+It can no longer be assumed that all countries share an interest in maintaining the current international order, or that well-conceived institutions can mobilize the international community for common goals – let alone to embrace global governance on key issues, including nuclear proliferation.